gilaaang14/desktopip-devops-test/README.md

 4. Provide Dockerfile image, docker-compose/other orchestration scenarios, webserver configs & mount volumes to keep data persistent.

 ### Submit
-1. After you are done, create a merge request in your private repo and invite [devbadrinteractive](https://github.com/devbadrinteractive) as the reviewer
+1. After you are done, create a merge request in your private repo and invite [gilaaang14](https://github.com/gilaaang14/desktopip-devops-test) as the reviewer
 2. The last merge request will be graded
 3. In your pull request description, please add the following information:
     1. Full Name
     2. Email Address
     3. Feedback on this assessment

------ Badr Interactive 2023